Tenet (film): Critical response

+In July 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times' list of "The 100 Best Movies of the 21st Century," finishing at number 277.
+In 2025, The Hollywood Reporter listed Tenet as having the best stunts of 2020.

+Audience reception

+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale, and PostTrak reported that 80% of those gave the film a positive score, with 65% saying they would recommend it.
+Some publications reported that the film gained a cult following among science fiction enthusiasts and Nolan's fanbase.

 Accolades

 Tenet received nominations for Best Production Design and Best Visual Effects at the 93rd Academy Awards, winning the latter.
 At the 74th British Academy Film Awards, the film won the Best Special Visual Effects award, and also won an award in the same category at the 26th Critics' Choice Awards, out of its five nominations.
 It received a nomination for Best Original Score at the 78th Golden Globe Awards.
-Other nominations include five Satellite Awards (winning one), nine Saturn Awards (winning one), and one Hugo Award nomination.

 Themes and analysis

 Tenet's complex plot and character timelines, ambiguities and hidden details have been analyzed, leading to various fan theories and interpretations.

-Palindromes
+Palindromes and anadromes

-Palindromes appear throughout the film in various guises.
+Palindromes (words which are spelled the same forward and backward) and anadromes (words which when spelled backward produce another word) appear throughout the film in various guises.
 The five-letter words from the palindromic Sator Square appear as names and locations in the film: "Sator" (the Russian oligarch); "Arepo" (the art forger); "Tenet" (the name of the film and the Protagonist's organization); "Opera" (the opening scene takes place at the Kyiv Opera House); and "Rotas" (the name of the security company running Oslo Freeport).
 There is a further nod to the word "Tenet" in the film's final battle in which the red and blue teams each have "ten" minutes to carry out their non-inverted ("ten") and inverted ("net") operations in Stalsk-12.
 When the Protagonist is being tortured, trains pass by in opposite directions.
 Ludwig Göransson's score includes melodies that sound the same forward and backward.
 The film itself is a form of "temporal palindrome", as it ends at the same time as the events of the beginning of the film were taking place, "the 14th".